productboardlabs/envdoctor/README.md

 > static `description` field could be also a function to get the same arguments as the check itself.
 Could be convenient for generic checks.
 (Check the `testPort.js` implementation in `/example`)

-When we put everything together we will get somehting like this:
+When we put everything together we will get something like this:

 ```js
 rules {